geniuspig2986/FallHacks-2025/README.md

 # Nationship - Civilization Matchmaking

-A revolutionary dating app that fuses conversation with civilization building, creating meaningful connections through shared strategic gameplay.
+A revolutionary dating app that incorporates civilization expansion for gamified matchmaking.

 ## 🏛️ Hackathon Demo

 ### Quick Start
-1. Open `demo.html` in your browser
+1. Open `index.html` in your browser
-2. The demo will auto-start after 3 seconds
+2. The demo will auto-start
 3. Watch the AI chatbot simulate realistic conversations
 4. See how chat drives civilization progression
 5. Experience battles, raids, and strategic decisions

-### Demo Controls
-- **D Key**: Start/Stop demo
-- **F Key**: Toggle feature overview
-- **R Key**: Reset demo
-- **Demo Mode Button**: Manual demo control

 ## 🎮 Features Demonstrated